-This guide is intended for students and researchers studying Japanese at the University of Oxford, although students and researchers from any field may find it useful.
+This guide is intended for students and researchers of Japanese studies at the University of Oxford, although students and researchers from any field may find it useful.

-Use this guide to find out about books and online resources for Japanese, including ebooks, ejournals and bibliographic databases.
+Use this guide to find out about books and online resources for Japanese studies, including ebooks, ejournals and bibliographic databases.

 Oxford subscribes to many bibliographic databases.
 They can be used to locate journal articles, conference proceedings, books, patents, images, data and more.
 Find key databases for Japanese Studies in the Databases page of this guide for more titles.